unraid/docs/docs/legacy/FAQ/Understanding_SMART_Reports.md

 warnings at all.
 I find that once you understand the inconsistencies, and keep some perspective, there is much that can still be learned.
-For one example, the Seek_Error_Rate (a critical attribute) on Seagate drives generally starts and stays in the mid 50\'s to high 60\'s (attribute values generally start at 100 and drop to 1).
+For one example, the Seek_Error_Rate (a critical attribute) on Seagate drives generally starts and stays in the mid 50's to high 60's (attribute values generally start at 100 and drop to 1).
 Not knowing this, you might immediately think there is a serious issue with your new Seagate drive.
-But now that you do know this, you won\'t be concerned until it drops into the low 50\'s or below.
+But now that you do know this, you won't be concerned until it drops into the low 50's or below.
 The same Seek_Error_Rate value on any other brand would be immediately concerning.
-Hopefully the table below will help you understand what \'normal\' looks like, for the different attributes on different drives by different makers.
+Hopefully the table below will help you understand what 'normal' looks like, for the different attributes on different drives by different makers.

 \
 ==SMART report structure== *Each section below includes an example of that section, in a gray box with dotted border.
-It\'s just an example, yours may greatly differ.*
+It's just an example, yours may greatly differ.*

-### General information section {#general_information_section}
+### General information section

 - Identifying information for the SMART program and the drive - its model, serial number, firmware, capacity/size, time of this report,